scherermichael/dotfiles/README.md

 $ ./restore.sh
 ```

-*Please note:* The scripts folder will not be processed.
+*Please note:* The `init` folder will not be processed.
 Config files that no longer exist in the repository will not be deleted on the local system.

 ## Repository Layout